grafana/mimir/docs/sources/operators-guide/architecture/about-grafana-mimir-architecture.md

 ![Architecture of Grafana Mimir's read path](../../images/read-path.svg)

 Queries coming into Grafana Mimir arrive at the [query-frontend]({{< relref "components/query-frontend" >}}).
-The query-frontend then splits queries over longer time ranges into multiple, smaller queries which can be executed in parallel.
+The query-frontend then splits queries over longer time ranges into multiple, smaller queries.

 The query-frontend next checks the results cache.
 If the result of a query has been cached, the query-frontend returns the cached results.
 Queries that cannot be answered from the results cache are put into an in-memory queue within the query-frontend.